 Limbourg brothers, “Facsimile of February: Farmyard Scene with Peasants”, 1412-1416

 What is an illuminated manuscript?

-An illuminated manuscript is a text supplemented with graphic decorations such as initials, decorated margins, and illustrations, often containing silver and gold foil, hence the “illuminated” designation.
+An illuminated manuscript is a text with graphic decorations such as initials, decorated margins, and illustrations, often containing silver and gold foil, hence the “illuminated” designation.